EnigmaCurry/d.rymcg.tech/README.md

 First make sure that your local user account is setup for SSH access to your remote docker server (ie. you can ssh to the remote docker `root` account, or any account that has been added into the `docker` group).
-You should setup key-based authentication so that you don't need to enter passwords during login.
+You should setup key-based authentication so that you don't need to enter passwords during login, as each `docker` command will need to authenticate via SSH.

 On your local worksation, create a new [Docker context](https://docs.docker.com/engine/context/working-with-contexts/) to use